vyoung831/Mintee/doc/Development/development-principles.md

     1. Custom data types used as transformables.
 1. View components.
 Stored in the `views` dir and comprised of the following:
     1. SwiftUI Views.
-    1. UIKit components (to be migrated to SwiftUI):
+    1. UIKit components:
         1. UIViewController subclasses.
         1. UIView subclasses.
-    1. SwiftUI/UIKit bridging components (to be migrated to SwiftUI):
+    1. SwiftUI/UIKit bridging components:
         1. UIViewControllerRepresentable subclasses.
         1. UIHostingController subclasses.